btoll/onf-logger/spec/onf-logger_suite.md

 	(describe) 'colors'
 		 it -> 'should allow colors to be disabled' it -> 'should allow colors to be enabled'

+	(describe) 'date'
+		 it -> 'should allow the date to be disabled' it -> 'should allow the date to be enabled'

 	(describe) 'general logging'
 		 it -> 'should prepend the error message with the type'